War between Cao Cao and Zhang Xiu: Battle of Wancheng

 Sometime between 5 February and 6 March 197, Cao Cao led his forces to attack Zhang Xiu.
 When his forces reached the Yu River (淯水; now known as the Bai River 白河; flowing through parts of present-day Henan and Hubei), Zhang Xiu surrendered without putting up a fight.
 Cao Cao was so pleased that he threw a banquet for Zhang Xiu and his followers.
 During the banquet, Dian Wei, a military officer under Cao Cao, stood guard beside his lord and held a giant battle axe whose blade was one chi long.
 Zhang Xiu and his followers did not dare to look up when they toasted to Cao Cao.

 Cao Cao stayed in Wancheng for more than 10 days after receiving Zhang Xiu's surrender.
 During this time, he became attracted to Zhang Ji's widow and took her as his concubine.
 Zhang Xiu, feeling outraged and humiliated, plotted revenge against Cao Cao.
 Cao Cao heard about Zhang Xiu's unhappiness and he planned to have Zhang Xiu assassinated.

 Earlier on, Zhang Xiu's adviser, Jia Xu, suggested to his lord to ask Cao Cao if he could station his troops at a higher location near Cao Cao's camp.
 Following Jia Xu's advice, Zhang Xiu also asked Cao Cao: "My troops have too few chariots and they are too heavy.
 Can I let my troops wear heavy armour?"
 Cao Cao did not suspect anything and he approved Zhang Xiu's requests.

-At the time, Zhang Xiu had a close aide Huche'er (胡車兒; or Huju'er), who was known for his exceptional courage.
+At the time, Zhang Xiu had a close aide Hu Che'er (胡車兒), who was known for his exceptional courage.
 Cao Cao was so impressed by Huche'er that he gave him some gold as a gift.
 As Zhang Xiu already knew that Cao Cao wanted to have him assassinated, he thought that Cao Cao was trying to bribe Huche'er to be the assassin, so he quickly launched a preemptive surprise attack on Cao Cao's camp.

 As Cao Cao was totally caught off guard by Zhang Xiu's attack, his forces suffered a disastrous defeat – especially when Zhang Xiu had already planned out the attack and deployed his troops near Cao Cao's camp.
 Cao Cao had no choice but to retreat, with only a few horsemen accompanying him.
 Dian Wei remained behind with about a dozen of his men to cover Cao Cao's retreat.
 All of them were eventually overwhelmed by Zhang Xiu's forces and killed in battle.
 During his escape, Cao Cao injured his face and foot when his horse, Jueying (絕影), threw him off its back after being hit by arrows.
 Cao Cao also sustained an arrow wound in his right arm.
 Cao Ang, Cao Cao's eldest son, gave his horse to his father to help him escape.
 Cao Ang and Cao Cao's nephew Cao Anmin (曹安民) were both killed by Zhang Xiu's forces later.